BrunoPanizzi/hortti-recrutamento/docs/prompts.md

 ### Criando páginas de login
 > We are using nextjs with page router.
 I want to setup the login and sign up for the application.
 Create both routes, they should use the existing layout and render a form that takes email and password for login and also a name for signup.
 Do not handle the form submission just yet, only scaffold the forms and pages

+### Redirecionando para o login
+> on the home page of the frontend, there should be a check to see if the user is logged in and if the session is valid (use the 'me' method), if there is no valid session, redirect the user to /login